Rillke/opencast-tsm-config/README.md

 For each snapshot Opencast creates a sub directory, starting with /0, the next snapshot operation would create /1.
-Snapshots create revision history of each media package.
+Snapshots create a revision history of each media package.
 Each sub directory contains the complete media package contents at a time.
-In order to achieve complete without copying identical data, Opencast makes use of hard links:
+In order to achieve completeness without copying identical data, Opencast makes use of hard links:
 Identical files from previous media packages are hardlinked to any new snapshot.
 Now you can, in theory, delete any previous version of the media package without loosing data in the current snapshot.
 You can also take one snapshot (i.e. one